Bahuvrihi

-In Sanskrit bahuvrihis, the last constituent is a noun—more strictly, a nominal stem—while the whole compound is an adjective.
+In Sanskrit bahuvrihis, the last part is a noun—more strictly, a nominal stem—while the whole compound is an adjective.
 In Vedic Sanskrit the accent is regularly on the first member (tatpurusha rāja-pútra "a king's son", but bahuvrihi rājá-putra "having kings as sons" (lit. king-sons), viz. rājá-putra-, m., "father of kings", rājá-putrā-, f., "mother of kings"), with the exception of a number of non-nominal prefixes such as the privative a; the word bahuvrīhí is itself likewise an exception to this rule.

 Bahuvrihi compounds are called possessive compounds in English.
 In English, bahuvrihis can be identified and the last constituent is usually a noun, while the whole compound is a noun or an adjective.
 The accent is on the first constituent.
 English bahuvrihis often describe people using synecdoche: flatfoot, half-wit, highbrow, lowlife, redhead, tenderfoot, long-legs, and white-collar.

-In dictionaries and other reference works, the abbreviation 'Bhvr.' is sometimes used to indicate bahuvrihi compounds.
+In dictionaries and other reference works, the abbreviation "Bhvr." is sometimes used to indicate bahuvrihi compounds.

+Etymology

+Bahuvrihi is from बहुव्रीहि, originally referring to fertile land but later denoting the quality of being wealthy or rich.